provocon/coremedia-build-docker/README.md

 # CoreMedia Build Image

-This repository provides an image with the required tools to build [CoreMedia][coremedia] Content Cloud 11, Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces for use with [podman][podman], Docker, and similar systems.
+This repository provides an image with the required tools to build [CoreMedia][coremedia] Content Cloud 12, 11, 10, CoreMedia CMS-9, and CoreMedia Live Context 3 workspaces for use with [podman][podman], Docker, and similar systems.
 Supported platform versions range from 17nm to 23nm.